 (5.1.2) Except as provided in section (i)(5.1.2)(A) and (B) below, if the MIL illuminates prior to emissions exceeding the applicable emission threshold malfunction criteria specified in sections (e) through (g), no further demonstration is required.
 With respect to the misfire monitor demonstration test, if a manufacturer has elected to use the minimum misfire malfunction criteria of five or one percent as allowed in sections (e)(2.2.2) and (f)(2.2.2)(A), respectively, no further demonstration is required if the MIL illuminates with misfire implanted at the malfunction criteria limit.

-(A) If the MIL illuminates prior to emissions exceeding the applicable emission threshold malfunction criteria specified in section (e) through (g) and a default fuel or emission control strategy is used when a malfunction is detected and the strategy is an AECD that is disclosed in the application for emissions certification (as required in Part 86, Subpart I, section 21 of the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines And Vehicles” and Part I section 21 of the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles,” as incorporated by reference in section 1956.8(d), title 13, CCR), the test engine shall be retested with the system or component adjusted to the worst acceptable limit (i.e., the applicable monitor indicates the system or component's performance is passing but at the closest possible value relative to the monitor threshold value at which a fault would be detected that would invoke the default strategy and illuminate the MIL).
+(A) If the MIL illuminates prior to emissions exceeding the applicable emission threshold malfunction criteria specified in section (e) through (g) and a default fuel or emission control strategy is used when a malfunction is detected and the strategy is an AECD that is disclosed in the application for emissions certification (as required in Part 86, Subpart I, section 21 of the “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel Engines And Vehicles” and Part I section 21 of the “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” as incorporated by reference in section 1956.8(d), title 13, CCR, or in the “California Exhaust Emission Standards and Test Procedures for 2027 and Subsequent Model Heavy-Duty Engines, Vehicles and Hybrid Powertrains,” as incorporated by reference in section 1956.8.2(c), title 13, CCR), the test engine shall be retested with the system or component adjusted to the worst acceptable limit (i.e., the applicable monitor indicates the system or component's performance is passing but at the closest possible value relative to the monitor threshold value at which a fault would be detected that would invoke the default strategy and illuminate the MIL).
 The manufacturer may request the Executive Officer to accept test data when the system or component's performance is at the worst acceptable limit within a margin of error necessary to accommodate testing variability and/or other practical limitations in setting the performance at the absolute worst acceptable limit.
 The Executive Officer shall accept the test data upon determining that the test data adequately demonstrate that emissions do not exceed the applicable malfunction criteria at the tested worst acceptable limit and that emissions will not exceed the applicable emission threshold malfunction criteria before performance exceeds the monitor threshold for fault detection.

 * * * *